dqops/dqo/docs/data-sources/bigquery.md

 After filling in the connection settings, click the **Test Connection** button to test the connection.

-Click the **Save** connection button when the test is successful otherwise you can check the details of what went wrong.
+Click the **Save** connection button when the test is successful otherwise, you can check the details of what went wrong.

 ### **Import metadata using the user interface**